 When I was a junior in high school, I joined an organization called Council for Unity.
 Each year the organization focused on an issue happening around the world to raise awareness to the whole student body in a mandatory forum.
 Everyone apart of this organization had a role, but the most important thing we did collectively was research the annual issue.

-Oh the pressure!
-Maybe its me, maybe it’s them but the pressure exists.
+Oh, the pressure!
+Maybe it’s me, maybe it’s them, but the pressure exists.
 The older I get the more I realize I have to try and wean out that pressure in my life.
 Some people are not meant to be placed in a box and I am one of those people.
 I feel anxiety when people tell me I can’t fulfill my dreams because it’s not lucrative or won’t make me a million dollars.
 I also feel that same feeling of not being able to breathe when someone tells me what I should be doing as opposed to what I am currently doing.

 I am a creative.
 I am at my happiest place when I am doing what I love.
 I am not where I want to be yet, but I believe every single thing I am doing with my life is what I always wanted to do.
 I have a board in my room and it lists my strengths.
-Under strengths it says Human Rights/Human Trafficking/Women Issues, Writing/Blogging/Websites, and Fashion Styling.
+Under strengths, it says Human Rights/Human Trafficking/Women Issues, Writing/Blogging/Websites, and Fashion Styling.
 Yes, fashion styling was something I always wanted to do on the side as a hobby but I never ventured into it for some reason.
-On the other side of the board it has travel and a list of places I would love to visit for the year and then finally there’s a list of my ultimate dreams and goals in life.
+On the other side of the board, it has travel and a list of places I would love to visit for the year and then finally there’s a list of my ultimate dreams and goals in life.
 I use this as a source of inspiration.
 When the year started I told myself I wanted to be bold and consistent.
-When I look back on the first half of 2015, I’ve definitely been more bold and I’ve tried to be consistent.
+When I look back on the first half of 2015, I’ve definitely been bolder and I’ve tried to be consistent.
 I manage my Reserved website and blog on both my travel and lifestyle blog.
 This summer I will release a documentary that I’ve worked on for the past year dealing with human trafficking/prostitution.
 I’ve also shared some of my projects on social media which is huge and something I still struggle being comfortable with.

 Sometimes I have to remind myself that this is only the beginning and will get better from here.
 Maya’s video gave me hope.
-She talks about her “come up,” and how God has blessed her life in so many ways.
+She talks about her come up and how God has blessed her life in so many ways.
 I am happy she created this video because it serves as a major source of inspiration for my journey as well.